Pixellot/data-api-docs/docs/data-api/guides/logging-process-flow.md

   - Event tagged data
   - Lineup information
   - Video sources ( Once a video reaches a logged/logging the video sources cannot be updated anymore.
-In the scenario that a video is marked as corrupt it will not go into the event queue and will still be elegabile for reupload)
+In the scenario that a video is marked as corrupt it will not go into the event queue and will still be elegibile for reupload)

 ### Update Processing
 - If changes detected after breakdown completion: